Aliases for SHOC2 Gene

 External Ids for SHOC2 Gene

 This gene encodes a protein that consists almost entirely of leucine-rich repeats, a domain implicated in protein-protein interactions.
 The protein may function as a scaffold linking RAS to downstream signal transducers in the RAS/ERK MAP kinase signaling cascade.
 Mutations in this gene have been associated with Noonan-like syndrome with loose anagen hair. [provided by RefSeq, May 2010]

 GeneCards Summary for SHOC2 Gene

 SHOC2 (SHOC2 Leucine-Rich Repeat Scaffold Protein) is a Protein Coding gene.
-Diseases associated with SHOC2 include noonan-like syndrome with loose anagen hair and cardiofaciocutaneous syndrome.
-Among its related pathways are EGFR1 Signaling Pathway.
+Diseases associated with SHOC2 include noonan-like syndrome with loose anagen hair and noonan syndrome 8.
+Among its related pathways are EGFR1 Signaling Pathway and Ras signaling pathway.
 GO annotations related to this gene include protein phosphatase binding and protein phosphatase regulator activity.
-An important paralog of this gene is MFHAS1.
+An important paralog of this gene is LRRC30.

 UniProtKB/Swiss-Prot for SHOC2 Gene